-Server interworking is defined for each server connected to the ASBCAE.
-In this case, the QSC SBC is connected as the Trunk Server and the Session Manager is connected as the Call Server.
-To define server interworking on the ASBCAE, navigate to Global Profiles > Server interworking in the UC-Sec Control Center menu on the left hand side.
-To define Server Interworking for the Session Manager, highlight the avaya-ru profile which is a factory setting appropriate for Avaya equipment and select Clone Profile.
-A pop-up menu is generated headed Clone Profile
+Server interworking is defined for each server connected to the Avaya SBCE.
+In this case, the Cable and Wireless SBC is connected as the Trunk Server and the Session Manager is connected as the Call Server.
+To define server interworking on the Avaya SBCE, navigate to Global Profiles Server Interworking in the UC-Sec Control Center menu on the left hand side.
+To define Server Interworking for the Cable and Wireless SBC, highlight the avaya-ru profile which is a factory setting appropriate for Avaya equipment and select Clone Profile.
+A pop-up menu is generated headed Clone Profile (not shown)

-- In the Clone Name field enter a descriptive name for the Session Manager and click Finish - Select Edit and enter details in the pop-up menu. - Check the T.38 box - Change the Hold Support RFC to RFC2543 then click Next and Finish
+- In the Clone Name field enter a descriptive name for the Cable and Wireless and click Finish in test ToCW was used - Select Edit and enter details in the pop-up menu. - Check the T.38 box - Change the Hold Support RFC to RFC2543 then click Next and Finish

-To define Server Interworking for the QSC SBC, highlight the previously defined profile for the Session Manager and select Clone Profile.
-A pop-up menu is generated headed Clone Profile
+To define Server Interworking for the Session Manager, highlight the previously defined profile for the Cable and Wireless SBC and select Clone Profile.
+A pop-up menu is generated headed Clone Profile (not shown)

-- In the Clone Name field enter a descriptive name for server interworking profile for the QSC SBC and click Finish - Select Edit and enter details in the pop-up menu - Check the T.38 box - Select Next three times and Finish
+- In the Clone Name field enter a descriptive name for server interworking profile for the Session Manager and click Finish in test ToASM was used - Select Edit and enter details in the pop-up menu - Check the T.38 box - Select Next three times and Finish